What is campylobacteriosis?

 dry dishes with a different cloth to that used for wiping hands or bench tops; wash dish cloths regularly

 People experiencing gastrointestinal symptoms should not handle or serve food, care for the elderly or children until 2 days after the symptoms have stopped.

 Food should not be left at temperatures that encourage the growth of Campylobacter.
 Refrigerated food should be kept at less than 5 degrees Celsius.
 Raw foods, especially poultry and meat, should be stored in sealed containers and shelved below cooked or ready-to-eat foods in the fridge to prevent cross-contamination.
 Cold foods that are to be served hot should be reheated quickly until all parts of the food are thoroughly heated.
 Hot foods should be kept at above 60 degrees Celsius until ready to eat.

 Your doctor or local hospital will request a stool sample to be collected for laboratory testing.

 Most people will recover from campylobacteriosis with rest and fluids.
 It usually takes one week to recover, but can take as long as two weeks.
 Your doctor may recommend a rehydration solution, available from your pharmacist, to help with the dehydration resulting from the diarrhoea.
 In severe or complicated cases, your doctor may prescribe antibiotics to reduce the duration of the illness.

 What is the public health response?

-Campylobacteriosis is not notifiable in NSW, although the local public health unit will investigate outbreaks to identify a common food.
+Campylobacteriosis is notifiable in NSW.
+The local public health unit will investigate outbreaks to try identify a common exposure such as a food source.
 Where a common food is implicated the NSW Food Authority will undertake a further environmental investigation and initiate control measures.